ProbstLab/viromics/Endmatcher/README.md

 The Endmatcher script is run using the bourne-shell and utilizes GNU-awk (gawk) and awk commands.
 These commands should be natively available on most Linux distributions.
 Alternatively, they can be installed e.g. using the apt-get interface.
 Windows users may need to install a virtual machine running a Linux distribution like Ubuntu using e.g. virtualBox (https://www.virtualabox.org).
 We recommend using Bowtie2 (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml , available e.g. via conda) for the mapping and will refer to Bowtie2 flags in the following but in principle any mapper should work, as long as it produces a valid .sam file output (with the .sam header) and has a flag to allow alternate alignments.
 Usage.
 The Endmatcher.sh script has two positional arguments,

-1) a fasta file containing the contig or scaffold sequences that reads were mapped on and
+1) a fasta file containing the contig or scaffold sequences that reads were mapped on
 2) the mapping of said reads on the fasta file in the .sam format.

 The .sam file needs to have been generated using the -a flag (if using Bowtie2) to allow for alternate alignments.

 # Basic command

 ```bash
 bash Endmatcher.sh {scaffolds.fasta} {sam-file}
 ```